kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I play some Bach:
     - [Prelude](https://drive.google.com/file/d/1uciK2nH0yhWDLTMLR7zdDAJDivkmFHkY/view?usp=drive_link)
     - [Fugue](https://drive.google.com/file/d/1iGCjrTOu-spsz4GcQ4mndQ9bJLR3mIYE/view?usp=drive_link)
-- Trish Penny and Christine BJ come to the concert: I meet Christine from time to time for lunch so I guess I informed her about it then as I was still uninvited to hiking with the ladies!
+- Patricia and Christine BJ come to the concert: I meet Christine from time to time for lunch so I guess I informed her about it then as I was still uninvited to hiking with the ladies!
-- After the concert, Christine, Trish, and I go for a drink in a bar nearby.
+- After the concert, Christine, Patricia, and I go for a drink in a bar nearby.
 - We sit down and Christine says: "Why does someone always have to die?".
 - I start talking about the drama still going on.
 I probably say something like "I'm still in love".
-Trish looks upset.
+Patricia looks upset.
 She leaves soon after.
 - Christine and I stay a bit longer for a talk.

 ## Christmas